 The Bird Blinder Stainless Steel Bird Spikes

-The spike feature keeps a variety of bird species from landing on building nests on the property.
+The spike feature keeps a variety of bird species from landing on building nests on the property, so if you own this you won’t see any pigeon nests on your property.
 Its durable, long-lasting materials make it a permanent and humane solution to pigeon control.

 Bird Repellent Gel

 The Bird B Gone Transparent Bird Gel Repellent offers a tube of invisible repellent.
 The gel can be used on ledges, windowsills, gutters, and signs.
 The gel does not hurt birds and is considered a humane solution.

 The Bird B Gone bird gel can repel pigeons, seagulls, starlings, and sparrows.
 It can be applied with a standard caulking gun and lasts for one year.
 Each tube of bird gel will treat an area approximately 10 foot long by 3 inches wide.